arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/ble-connectivity/content.md

 ---
-title: 'BLE Connectivity on Portenta H7'
+title: 'Bluetooth® LE Connectivity on Portenta H7'
 description: 'This tutorial explains how to use Bluetooth® Low Energy connectivity on the Portenta H7 to control the built-in LED using an external Bluetooth® application.'
 coverImage: assets/por_ard_ble_cover.svg
 difficulty: beginner